 A Comprehensive Guide to Retiring in Spartanburg, SC

 Situated in the foothills of the Blue Ridge Mountains, Spartanburg is a lively city with much to offer.
-Our nickname is the “Hub City” because of our long history as a center of transportation in the Carolinas.
+Nicknamed the “Hub City” because of the long history as a center of transportation in the Carolinas.
 When you explore our Upstate South Carolina metropolis, you’ll be met with a combination of southern charm, rich history and contemporary flavor.

 Retirees move to Spartanburg for a variety of reasons—a few of which are great weather, attractive tax benefits and vibrant community living.
 Check out our comprehensive guide to retiring in Spartanburg for everything you need to know and more.
 You can use the links below to navigate to a specific section.

-One of the top reasons people choose to retire in Spartanburg is because of the tax friendliness.
-In fact, South Carolina as a whole is one of the most tax friendly states in the country for retirees.
+One of the many reasons Spartanburg is a popular retirement destination is the tax friendliness for seniors.
+In fact, South Carolina is one of the most tax-friendly states in the entire country.
 Here are a few reasons why: